ShivanKaul/drafts-451/draft-451-imp-report.md

 ## Trends and observations

-- The majority of instance of HTTP status code 451 provide no explanation in the response body.
+- The majority of instances of HTTP status code 451 provide no explanation in the response body.

-- There have been found several cases of servers serving HTTP status code 451 with redirect another server with a central warning message of a blocking authority.
+- There have been found several cases of servers serving HTTP status code 451 with redirect to another server with a central warning message of a blocking authority.

 - A registrar serves HTTP status code 451 when a registrant did not pay their domain fees.